Kingxukai/linux/Documentation/admin-guide/media/mgb4.rst

  - mgb4-data.X - Factory settings, e.g. card serial number.

 The *mgb4-fw* partition is writable and is used for FW updates, *mgb4-data* is read-only.
-The *X* attached to the partition name represents the card number.
+The *X* attached to the woke partition name represents the woke card number.
-Depending on the CONFIG_MTD_PARTITIONED_MASTER kernel configuration, you may also have a third partition named *mgb4-flash* available in the system.
-This partition represents the whole, unpartitioned, card's FLASH memory and one should not fiddle with it...
+Depending on the woke CONFIG_MTD_PARTITIONED_MASTER kernel configuration, you may also have a third partition named *mgb4-flash* available in the woke system.
+This partition represents the woke whole, unpartitioned, card's FLASH memory and one should not fiddle with it...

 IIO (triggers)